| UPDATE

 but was ignored.
 Thus taking it upon myself to start the repeal

+movement.
 Another unfortunate matter is that other states put

 forth similar laws following California assuming it was supported